 Electrical current is 230 volts, 50Hz.
 Square three-pin plugs and round two-pin plugs are commonly used.

 Tipping in Mauritius is discretionary.
-However, some extra money paid for services, such as a taxi ride, waitering or cleaning is appreciated.
-In the hotels travellers can add around 5 percent of their incidental expenses when paying the bill on departure, if service has been good.
+However, some extra money paid for services, such as a taxi ride, waitering or cleaning, is appreciated.
+In the hotels travellers can add around five percent of their incidental expenses when paying the bill on departure, if service has been good.
 Government tax is added to all hotel and restaurant bills and this is included in the basic price.
-However, all incidental hotel expenses will incur a 12 percent tax, which is generally included in the price quoted.
+However, all incidental hotel expenses will incur tax, which is generally included in the price quoted.

 A holiday in Mauritius is usually trouble free; however, petty crime can be a problem and it is not wise to wander alone at night outside the grounds of hotels.
 Visitors should be aware of pick pocketing in the central market in Port Louis.
 Care should be taken of bags and valuables when visiting popular tourist areas such as Pereybere, Grand Baie, Flic en Flac and Tamarin.
 There has been an increase in break-ins in self-catering accommodation and visitors are advised to only rent accommodation from registered proprietors.
 Cyclone season is from November to May.

 Homosexuality is not technically illegal in Mauritius, but sodomy is and it is best to exercise discretion as the locals are sometimes conservative.
 Penalties for drug trafficking and use are severe, and any personal medicinal drugs should be covered by a prescription.
 Scheduled drugs, such as tranquillisers, morphine and other strong painkillers require by law authorisation before import.